Call Us! Button

 Polly will need to see her vet regularly.
 Cockatiels are susceptible to certain health issues.
 These include liver and kidney disease, parasites, infections, and obstetrical issues, such as egg binding.
 Watch for warning signs, such as feather pulling, lost appetite, weight loss, unusual behavior or vocalizations, and changes in your pet’s waste.
 Call us immediately if you notice anything off.

-What is the minimum recommended size for a cockatiel’s cage?
+What is the minimum cage size for a cockatiel?

 Do you want to learn more about caring for a cockatiel?
 Contact us, your local Las Vegas, NV pet hospital, doday!